 Solid ND filters reduce the same amount of light throughout the entire filter.
-Its main function is to increase the exposure time lowering your shutter speed without affecting the ISO or aperture.
-Most are usually made of glass so they don’t create side effects like vignetting or color casts.
+Its main function is to increase exposure time, thus lowering shutter speed without affecting ISO or aperture.
+Most are made of glass, so they don’t create side effects like vignette or color casts.

-- 3-stop neutral density filter (ND 0.9): Reduce the equivalent to 3 stops of light; used when we only want to control a small amount of light in the scene.
+- 3-stop neutral density filter (ND 0.9): Reduces the equivalent of 3 stops of light, used when we only want to control a small amount of light in the scene.

-- 6-stop neutral density filter (ND 1.8): A greater amount of light is blocked; ideal for sunrises or sunsets when light conditions are not very tricky.
+- 6-stop neutral density filter (ND 1.8): A greater amount of light can be blocked, ideal for sunrises or sunsets when light conditions are softer.

 - 10-stop neutral density filter (ND 3): Reduce a considerable amount of light.
-We will use this filter especially when the light is too hard and we want to make a daytime long exposure.
+We will use this filter during harsh light conditions and long exposures during daytime.

 GRADUATED NEUTRAL DENSITY FILTERS

-Graduated ND filters reduce light in a gradient way across the filter area and not uniformly.
-At one edge of the filter, a certain number of light stops are reduced (which will determine the filter nomenclature same as regards uniform ND filters) and on the opposite side, there is no blocked light, making a transition light reduction from one edge to the other.
+Graduated ND filters reduce light in a gradient across the filter.
+At one edge of the filter, a certain number of light stops are reduced (which follow the same nomenclature as uniform ND filters) and no blocked light on the opposite side.

-Gradient filters can be made of glass, although they are usually made of resin, and they are classified according to the type of gradient in the following way:
+Gradient filters can be made of glass, though usually made of resin, and classified according to the type of gradient:

 - Soft-Edge Graduated Neutral Density Filters: Light degradation will be smooth from one edge to the middle of the filter.
-Perfect for scenes where we want the effect of removing light just in the area with more light of the scene, like for instance, the sky.
+Perfect for scenes where we want to remove light just in the area of the image, like the sky, for instance.